 “Childhood is a time to be, to seek and make meaning of the world” – EYLF

-The EYLF carries three main themes which you may see displayed in the Kids Club centres – Belonging, Being and Becoming.
+EYLF carries three main themes which you may see displayed in the Kids Club Early Childhood Learning centres:

 “Knowing where and with whom you belong is integral to human existence” – EYLF

-The EYLF is made up of learning outcomes, principles and practices which educators use in their documentation of children’s learning and in their reflection and planning.
+The EYLF is made up of learning outcomes and principles and practices which educators use in their documentation of children’s learning and in their reflection and planning.

 - Secure, respectful and reciprocal relationships

 - High expectations and equity

 - Holistic approaches